mindspore-ai/mindspore/model_zoo/official/cv/resnet/README.md

 "momentum": 0.9,                  # momentum optimizer
 "weight_decay": 1e-4,             # weight decay
 "epoch_size": 90,                 # only valid for taining, which is always 1 for inference
-"pretrained_epoch_size": 1,       # epoch size that model has been trained before load pretrained checkpoint "save_checkpoint": True,          # whether save checkpoint or not "save_checkpoint_epochs": 1,      # the epoch interval between two checkpoints.
+"pretrain_epoch_size": 0,         # epoch size that model has been trained before loading pretrained checkpoint, actual training epoch size is equal to epoch_size minus pretrain_epoch_size
+"save_checkpoint": True,          # whether save checkpoint or not "save_checkpoint_epochs": 1,      # the epoch interval between two checkpoints.
 By default, the last checkpoint will be saved after the last epoch
 "keep_checkpoint_max": 10,        # only keep the last keep_checkpoint_max checkpoint